-events, such as unemployment, repairs or replacement of a car or major appliance, prolonged illness of a family member, medical expenses not covered by insurance, and property taxes.
+Besides reducing debt, families should try to build an emergency savings fund that would pay for at least three months of living expenses.
+This fund can help cover the cost of unexpected events, such as unemployment, repairs or replacement of a car or major appliance, prolonged illness of a family member, medical expenses not covered by insurance, and property taxes.

 A publication from the Federal Reserve Bank of Dallas, Building Wealth: A Beginner's Guide to Securing Your Financial Future, can take you step by step through the process of family budgeting, including building credit, controlling debt, preparing a spending plan, calculating your net worth, and knowing which types of insurance are needed to protect yourself from major financial losses.
-Building Wealth, along with other publications, books, and online resources, are listed on pages 54-55 of the Texas Investor Guide.
+Building Wealth is free.
+Find out more at www.dallasfed.org/educate.